srcmake/cpp-stl-algorithms/README.md

 * If you see a problem or if an example is used incorrectly or doesn't work, feel free to raise a pull request, create an issue, or message me on one of the platforms mentioned above.
 This is meant to be a very very short guide and easy to use, and so some details may be purposely omitted.
 (Or maybe I'm just a scrub and I don't know how to code LUL.)

 ### Todo

 * Make a custom comparator example for stable_sort.
+* Make a note that nth_element has the parameter ordering weird.
+* Maybe make a section explaining pairs?

+Category types?
+1. Figure something out about container/range.
+2. Modify the container/range.
+2. Find one data point.
+(If get iterator back then it's this.)